Recovering after a Hack

 Recovering from a Hack can be overwhelming.
 Not only do you have to deal with restoring your site to a good working state, you also need to take steps to help prevent a repeated attack on your site.
-The following is a series of steps are recommend for recovering from a hack (regardless of the nature of the hack).
+The following is a series of recommended steps for recovering from a hack (regardless of the nature of the hack).
 While this may seem overwhelming, this is an exhaustive list.
 You will want to try and close any open doors the hacker might have used (or may have left behind) to compromise your site.

 The first step you want to take is to make sure you change all passwords associated with your account.
 The following is a list of different passwords you will want to update.